Batea

 Batea - Review - Eixample - Barcelona - The Infatuation

 "From the team behind Besta, Batea is the fish joint Barcelona needs and deserves.
 Their secret to success is simple: great people, great produce, and not taking yourself too seriously.
-Kick things off with the seafood platter full of cockles and clams, and some fresh Galician oysters before getting into mains like the cured bonito tuna with red pepper emulsion, or the simple and perfectly grilled Mediterranean red prawns.
-Stick around after dinner and chat with the maître d' over a gin and tonic.
-The décor is colorful, with pink-and-purple striped wallpaper, the service is warm (don’t be surprised if you’ve made friends with your server before the night is over), and the food is exceptional." - Isabelle Kliger
+Kick things off with the mariscada (best translated as a seafood feast) that changes up often but typically involves crab, cockles, and clams loaded up on a two-tiered cake stand like afternoon tea, and some fresh Galician oysters.
+Then get into mains like the ultra-gooey omelet topped with charred baby squid, or the simple and perfectly grilled Mediterranean red prawns.
+The décor is colorful, with pink-and-purple striped wallpaper, and the service is warm—don’t be surprised if you’ve made friends with your server before the night is done or chat with the maître d’ over a gin and tonic." - Isabelle Kliger

 https://www.theinfatuation.com/barcelona/reviews/batea